rami-elementor/speedguard/README.txt

 * any other Custom Taxonomy

 = Idea Behind =
-Today, if your website loads slow, there is no need to even bother with any other optimization at all.

-Page load time is one of Google’s top priorities for 2020 and it’s also its ranking signal. <strong>If Google’s crawler can't access your website because it's loading slow or throwing errors, it will never proceed further with indexation and ranking</strong>, and as a result, your website won't get any decent organic traffic.
+There is no need to say that performance IS very important.
+What's also important -- is to understand whether you have to worry about your website performance or it's doing fine.

+Google Core Web Vitals are the metrics that Google uses to measure the user experience on the web (real user experience!).

+If your website passes CWV assessment for Origin -- it means that your website is fast enough for the majority of users.
+If it doesn't pass -- it means that you have to fix this.
+If it does pass but quite a few specific URLs are not passing -- it's a good time to look into those URLs and improve them to prevent the entrirewebstie to be marked as failing CWV.

-I wanted an easy-to-use tool to warn me in case my website load time may harm it’s search rankings.
+I wanted a simple easy-to-use tool to warn me in case my clients' websites performance has a bad tendency and needs my attention.
 I wanted a native WordPress solution, with all information available from the dashboard, simple but still informative, a guard who will do the monitoring every day and ping me, in case something goes wrong.
 I have not found one and that's why I've built this plugin.

 I'll be happy to know that you find it useful as well, feel free to leave a review :)

+P.S.
+Note about PageSpeed Insights: you SHOULD alsways use CWV data in case it is available for your website.
+In case it is not available (when the website is new and/or doesn't have enough traffic yet) -- use PageSpeed Insights.
+But you have to remember, that PSI -- are lab tests, it's just an emulation of real users experience.
+It's better than nothing, of course.
+Watch my talk here if you want to understand [Core Web Vitals Mystery](https://www.youtube.com/watch?v=-80yP6sY0Cg) better.

 == Screenshots ==
 1. HomePage is tested on activation